mbuczko/cerber-oauth2-provider/README.md

 ### Scopes

+A scope represents the access authorization associated with a particular token with respect to resource servers, resources, and methods on those resources.
+Scopes are the OAuth way to explicitly manage the power associated with an access token.

-Client scopes are configured as a set of unique strings like `user`, `photo:read` or `profile:write` which may be structurized in kind of hierarchy.
-For example one can define scopes as `#{"photo" "photo:read" "photo:write"}` which grants _read_ and _write_ permission to imaginary photo resoure and a _photo_ permission which is a parent of _photo:read_ and _photo:write_ and implicitly includes both permissions.
+Cerber defines scopes as a set of unique strings like `user`, `photo:read` or `profile:write` which may be structurized in kind of hierarchy.
+For example one can specify scopes as `#{"photo:read" "photo:write"}` which (when permission is granted) allows _reading_ and _writing_ to imaginary photo resoure.
+A _"photo"_ scope itself is assumed to be a parent of _"photo:read"_ and _"photo:write"_ and implicitly includes both scopes.

-Cerber also auto-simplifies scope requests, so when client asks for `#{"photo" "photo:read"}` scopes, it's been simplified to `#{"photo"}` only, as it contains both  _photo:read_ and _photo:write_.
+In practice, scopes are auto-simplified, so when client asks for permission to _"photo"_ and _"photo:read"_ scopes, it's being simplified to _"photo"_ only.

 Note, it's perfectly valid to have an empty set of scopes as they are optional in OAuth2 spec.

 ### Roles and permissions

-Cerber does not deal with roles and permissions by default.
-Please use a [cerber-roles](https://github.com/mbuczko/cerber-roles) for that.
+Although User model contains both roles- and permissions fields they are not interpreted them in any way.
+These fields are simply returned for further processing, eg. by custom middleware.

+Please use a [cerber-roles](https://github.com/mbuczko/cerber-roles) to us these fields in more meaningful way.

 ### Forms